Foot & Ankle Treatment in Sugarland, TX

 Though visiting our professionals is always a good idea when dealing with foot and ankle issues, some at-home remedies can help reduce pain in the meantime.
 Some patients even find that this is enough to rid their pain for good, and only need doctoral advice rather than full-blown treatment for their injury.
 Some helpful things you can do to ensure you’re taking care of your foot or ankle pain before visiting us for support include the following:

-- Rest.
-Restrict your activity and get off your foot/ankle.
+- Restrict your activity and get off your foot/ankle.

-- Ice.
-Gently place a plastic bag of ice wrapped in a towel on the injured area in a 20-minute- on, 40-minute-off cycle.
+- Gently place a plastic bag of ice wrapped in a towel on the injured area in a 20-minute-on, 40-minute-off cycle.

-- For bleeding cuts, cleanse well, apply pressure with gauze or a towel, and cover with a clean dressing.
+- For bleeding cuts, cleanse thoroughly, apply pressure with a gauze or a towel, and cover with a clean dressing.
 See your podiatrist as soon as possible.
 It’s best not to use any medication on the cut before you see the doctor.

 - Leave blisters unopened if they are not painful or in a weight-bearing area of the foot.
 A compression bandage placed over a blister can provide relief.

-- Treatment for an abrasion is similar to that of a burn, since raw skin is exposed to the air and can easily become infected.
-It is important to remove all foreign particles with thorough cleaning.
+- Treatment for an abrasion is similar to that of a burn since raw skin that is exposed to the air can quickly become infected.
+It is vital to remove all foreign particles through a thorough cleaning.
 Sterile bandages should be applied, along with an antibiotic cream or ointment.

 - Wear the correct shoes for your particular activity.